Commercial food waste management toolkit

 Why reduce food waste? the triple bottom line

 Food waste is everywhere.
 An estimated 80 billion pounds – 40 percent of all food produced in the United States – is thrown away each year.
-In 2014, 177,614 tons of food waste generated by the commercial sector were landfilled in King County alone.
+In King County alone (excluding Seattle), businesses, schools, government offices, and other commercial food generators are responsible for an estimated 86,300 tons (or 26 percent) of all non-residential food waste disposed annually.
 Reducing wasted food has an enormous positive impact on the triple bottom line: the economic, social, and environmental costs of doing business.

 Food that is purchased, stored or prepared and then disposed of without recouping any monetary value is a waste of money.
 The U.S. Environmental Protection Agency estimates that wasted food costs the commercial food service industry roughly $100 billion annually.

 In 2017 there were an estimated 244,170 people in King County – 11.5 percent of the population – that had limited or uncertain access to nutritionally adequate and safe foods.
 This included 68,000 children who lacked stable access to enough food to lead an active, healthy lifestyle.